2025 - NeurIPS 2025 MTI-LLM

 - LLMs are known to struggle with irrelevant context and long inputs (lost-in-the-middle, distractor susceptibility).

-If a judge misreads the objective yet remains highly confident, safety decisions built on top of it become fragile.
+If a judge mis-extracts the base objective yet remains highly confident, downstream safety decisions built on top of that inference become fragile.
 ObjexMT is designed as a stress test for this failure mode.

 Task and benchmark design